Squizzy Taylor: In hiding (1921–1922)

-Glenferrie robbery & murder of Thomas Berriman (1923)
+Glenferrie robbery and murder of Thomas Berriman (1923)

 Thomas Berriman, the manager of the Hawthorn branch of the Commercial Bank, was robbed of £1,851 and fatally wounded outside Glenferrie Station, Hawthorn, in October 1923.
 While en route to Glenferrie Station with a small suitcase of bank money, Berriman was approached by two men, one of whom offered to carry the suitcase.
 When Berriman refused to hand over the suitcase, one of the men drew a revolver and shot him in the chest.
 The men grabbed the suitcase and, pursued by bystanders, escaped on foot to a waiting car.
 Berriman was admitted to hospital in a serious condition and died two weeks later.

 From police photographs, witnesses identified the man who shot Berriman as Richard Buckley and his accomplice as Angus Murray, an escapee from Geelong Gaol.
 The police raided a house in Barkly Street, St Kilda, a few mornings after the robbery and arrested Murray, Taylor and his girlfriend, Ida Pender.

 The police believed that Taylor was the organiser of the robbery.
 He was initially charged with being the occupier of a house frequented by thieves and harbouring the escaped prisoner Murray.

 Murray was charged with escaping from Geelong Gaol and with the robbery and wounding of Berriman.
 Berriman then died, and therefore the charges against Murray were upgraded to murder.
 Taylor was charged as an accessory.

 The police were unable to locate Buckley despite numerous raids, an appeal for public assistance and the offer of a £500 reward.
 The inquest into the death of Berriman proceeded in Buckley's absence and the coroner returned the verdict of wilful murder, with Buckley and Murray as the principals and Taylor as an accessory.

 After almost two months of remands in custody, Taylor was granted bail and soon began to intimidate key witnesses and devising a plan to rescue Murray from prison.
 The rescue plans involved the attempted bribery of a prison warder and Murray climbing over the prison wall with a rope made from towels.
 After the plans came to the knowledge of prison authorities, Taylor and four others were charged with conspiring to assist Murray to escape from Melbourne Gaol.